trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

-For scenario B, systems should record the tweets that are submitted for each interest profile for each day in the evaluation period on their local machines, for batch upload to NIST after the evaluation period ends.
+For scenario B, systems should record the tweets that are submitted for each interest profile for each day in the evaluation period on their local machines.
+These runs will be uploaded in batch to NIST after the evaluation period ends.

-A run in scenario B will identify a batch of up to 100 ranked tweets per day per interest profile.
+A run for scenario B will identify a batch of up to 100 ranked tweets per day per interest profile.
 All tweets from 00:00:00 to 23:59:59 are valid candidates for a particular day.
 It is expected that systems will compute the results in a relatively short amount of time after the day ends (e.g., at most a few hours), but this constraint will not be enforced.
+However, participants are not allowed to use future evidence in generating the ranked lists (e.g., term statistics from the following day).

 The runs should be formatted as a plain text file, where each line has the following fields: